Citi Bike Rental Guide

 USE HAND SIGNALS

-It's important to indicate where you're turning.
-While I personally don't always use hand signals, I do let others know which direction I’m going; it's beneficial for other drivers to know your intended direction, and maintaining good eye contact is essential.
+It's important to indicate where you're turning — especially for drivers.
+It's super helpful for other drivers to know where you’re going, and maintaining good eye contact is essential.

 NO TEXTING/TALKING WHILE BIKING